 arefully check all shipping boxes for contents since material is often packed in layers, put in plastic bags and taped to the inside of the box.
+If purchased from HIGH SIERRA AntennAs, email immediately if you feel any item is missing.
+We maintain a packing record for each box and can verify what went into each order.

 • Before you call to say something is missing, please check the entire package.
 Dump all the pieces out of the box.
 Almost every week someone calls to say something is missing, when in fact, the item is in the box.
-If you feel something is missing, please email to us from the website at www.hamcq.com.
-Use the 'contact us' to send the email.
-Please include complete information.
-Please do not call.
+If you feel something is missing, email from the website using the contact us form on the website at www.cq73.com.